Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

      - Error
      - 2020
      - 401
-     - The service being called requires a valid APIKey to access usage data and the key provided was not valid or not authorized for the data being requested.
+     - The service requires a valid APIKey to access usage data and the key provided was not valid or not authorized for the data being requested.

    * - IP Address Not Authorized to Access Service
      - Error